Display Patient Information Leaflets

 The CWP works alongside the Psychology team at the CDC and supports young people, or their parents, with programs based on Cognitive Behavioural Therapy (CBT).

 CBT explores how our thoughts, feelings and behaviours all affect each other.
-The Wellbeing Practitioner will help your child to gain some understanding of this.
-Your child will learn about difficult feelings and how to manage them.
+The Wellbeing Practitioner will help your child to gain some understanding of this by introducing different recommended techniques to try out during the week.
+We also work directly with parents, suggesting strategies to try out at home.

 Why might your child see a CWP?